-The following table presents a breakdown of specific expenses according to the requirements of IAS 19 and IFRS 2.
+The following table presents a breakdown of specific expenses according to the requirements of IAS 19/MFRS119 and IFRS 2/MFRS 2.

 in RM m.
-2021 2020 2019 Expenses for share-based payments: Expenses for share-based payments, equity settled 2.7 3.5 5.3 Expenses for share-based payments, cash settled 0.0 0.0 0.0 Expenses for cash retention plans 1.7 2.4 0.6 Including expanses for new hire awards and the acceleration of expanses not yet amortized due to the disconti nuation of employment i neluding those amou inte
+2022 2021 2020 Expenses for share-based payments: Expenses for share-based payments, equity settled 1 1.8 2.7 3.5 Expenses for share-based payments, cash settled 1 0.0 0.0 0.0 Expenses for cash retention plans 1 1.2 1.7 2.4

-Including expenses for new hire awards and the acceleration of expenses not yet amortized due to the discontinuation of employment including those amounts which are recognized as part of the Group's restructuring expenses.
+1 Including expenses for new hire awards and the acceleration of expenses not yet amortized due to the discontinuation of employment including those amounts which are recognized as part of the Group's restructuring expenses.

 Compensation expense for awards classified as equity instruments is measured at the grant date based on the fair value of the share-based award.
 For share awards, the fair value is the quoted market price of the share reduced by the present value of the expected dividends that will not be received by the employee and adjusted for the effect, if any, of restrictions beyond the vesting date.
-In case an award is modified such that its fair value immediately after modification exceeds its fair value immediately prior to modification, a remeasurement takes place and the resulting increase in fair value is recognized as additional compensation expense.
+In case an award is modified such that its fair value immediately after modification exceeds its fair value immediately prior to modification, a remeasurement takes place and the resulting increase in fair value is recognised as additional compensation expense.

 The Group records the offsetting amount to the recognized compensation expense in additional paid-in capital ("APIC").
 Compensation expense is recorded on a straight-line basis over the period in which employees perform services to which the awards relate or over the period of the tranches for those awards delivered in tranches.
 Estimates of expected forfeitures are periodically adjusted in the event of actual forfeitures or for changes in expectations.
-The timing of expense recognition relating to grants which, due to early retirement provisions, include a nominal but non-substantive service period are accelerated by shortening the amortization period of the expense from the grant date to the date when the employee meets the eligibility criteria for the award, and not the vesting date.
-For awards that are delivered in tranches, each tranche is considered a separate award and amortized separately.
+The timing of expense recognition relating to grants which, due to early retirement provisions, include a nominal but non-substantive service period are accelerated by shortening the amortisation period of the expense from the grant date to the date when the employee meets the eligibility criteria for the award, and not the vesting date.
+For awards that are delivered in tranches, each tranche is considered a separate award and amortised separately.